zhangzhics/CITS5503_Sem2/Labs/Lab1IntroSetup.md

 python3 --version
 ```

-If you have installed Python 3.8 or 3.10, you can skip this step.
+If you have installed Python 3.8-3.10, you can skip this step.
 Otherwise, you can install Python 3.10 using Homebrew as follows:

 ```
 brew install python@3.10